etrl-z/arm64-task-scheduler/README.md

 sudo systemctl start homelab-test-batch.service
 ```

-### Check the status of the service / the output of the batch
+### Check the status of the service - the output for the batch
 ```bash
 sudo systemctl status homelab-test-batch.service
 ```